SamikDatta/covid19_vaccination/README.md

 The code includes a simple approximate Bayesian approximation (ABC) method to fit the model to epidemiological data, and account for the effect of uncertain parameters.
 The code also inclues a scenario simulation feature allowing to change several model parameters and simulate their effect on daily infections, reported cases, hospital admissions, hospital occupancy, and fatalities.

-Full documentation for the code on this repo can be found in the `doc` folder.
+An earlier version of the code on this repo (see [here](https://gitlab.com/tpmcovid/ode-model) was peer reviewed by Ning Hua at Precision Driven Health.
+Documentation of the code following this review can be found in the `doc` folder on this repo.

-This model is based on the Covid-19 ODE model produced by Covid-19 Modelling Aotearoa.
-Please see the repo [here](https://gitlab.com/tpmcovid/ode-model) for more details.

-An earlier version of this model is described in the publication:
-* Lustig A., Vattiato G., Maclaren O., Watson LM., Datta S. and Plank MJ.
-(2023) Modelling the impact of the Omicron BA.5 subvariant in New Zealand.
-Journal of the Royal Society Interface 20(199) http://dx.doi.org/10.1098/rsif.2022.0698.

 Only code and other small files are kept in this repo.
 The data and outputs produced can be kept locally, and are not automatically pushed to the repo.
+The raw data cannot be shared publicly due to confidentiality issues.

 # 2. Prerequisites and installation